createwithflow/FlowCommonWeb/README.md

 Within FlowCommon - Web are the following classes:

-* Animation – a wrapper for managing a single animation.
-* Track – a wrapper for managing sets of consecutive animations for a single property.
 * Player – a class for controlling playback of a Timeline.

 As Flow matures and new exports are added, this list will continue to grow.